OmarMiniesy/Notes/Security/Web Application Security/IDOR (Insecure Direct Object References).md

 > IDOR's main impact is having users access private files and resources that they do not have proper authorization to view.

+There are two types of IDOR vulnerabilities:
+- **Information disclosure**: obtaining access to files and resources that belong to other users.
+- **Insecure function calls**: obtaining access to call APIs or execute functions acting as another user.

 ---
 ### Identifying IDOR